Adldap2/Adldap2/docs/searching.md

 $currentPage = $_GET['page'];

-// This would retrieve all records from AD inside a new Adldap\Objects\Paginator instance.
+// This would retrieve all records from your LDAP server inside a new Adldap\Objects\Paginator instance.
 $paginator = $search->paginate($recordsPerPage, $currentPage);

 // Returns total number of pages, int